Freemanlabs/ecommerce-chatbot/README.md

 # ecommerce-chatbot

-A simple e-ccomerce agent (chatbot) designed to handle customer support queries.
+A simple e-commerce agent (chatbot) designed to handle customer support queries.
 This tool greatly improved data visibility and decision-making efficiency.

 ## Description
 This chatbot is built using Python and utilizes machine learning techniques to understand and respond to user inputs.